 The percentage of the quota landed can be influenced by environmental disasters such as hurricanes, although effects may be variable across regions, and other natural events (e.g., red tide).
 The percentage of the program landings are largely driven by the share categories with larger quotas (i.e., DWG and RG).
-Between 39-92% of the program's quota is landed annually, with the lowest years occurring in 2010, 2017, and 2018 (Table 14).
+Between 39-92% of the program's quota is landed annually, with the lowest years occurring in

+2010, 2017, and 2018 (Table 14).
 The lower percentage of quota landed in 2010 was due to the impact of the Deepwater Horizon (DWH) oil spill that closed off large areas to fishing (Appendix 2).
-The lower program landings in 2017 and 2018's are directly related to the large RG quota and proportionally smaller percentage of quota landed.
+The lower program percentage of quota landed in 2017 and 2018 are directly related to the increased RG quota while landings were also below average.
 The RG share category consistently has the largest quota each year, with fishermen landing 43-98% of the quota throughout the years.
 The years with the lowest utilization of the quota corresponded with the years with considerably greater quotas (7.78 mp).
-From 2011 to 2016, 4.5-5.5 mp of quota were landed, regardless of the increased quota in 2016.
-Landings decreased in 2017 to 3.3 mp despite a 7.78 mp quota, and have since been under a 3 mp quota.
+From 2011 to 2016, 4.5-5.5 mp of RG quota were landed, regardless of the increased RG quota in 2016.
+RG landings decreased in 2017 to 3.3 mp despite a 7.78 mp quota, and have since been under a 3 mp quota.
 Decreased landings were likely related to decreases in stock size due to environmental conditions and were not caused by the IFQ program's management.
-Even with a consistent DWG quota since 2016, the percentage of quota landed is between 78% - 93% of the quota.
-The greatest landings occurred in 2014 (1.05 mp) with a quota of 1.110 mp.
-Despite an increased quota from 2015 onward (0.939 mp), the percentage of GG quota landed has been decreased from 2017-2020, with only an increased in landings in 2021.
-SWG landings have also decreased in recent years despite having a consistent quota of 0.525 mp since 2015.
-TF quota has been consistent since 2012 at 0.582 mp, but landings have varied between 60% - 92% of the quota.
+DWG quota has remained consistent since 2016, and the percentage of quota landed has been between 55% - 93% of the quota.
+GG has had a consistent quota of 0.939 mp since 2015, and the percentage of GG quota landed has been between 47% - 83% of the quota with slight increasing quota utilization in recent years.
+SWG has also had a consistent quota since 2015 of 0.525 mp and more recently has consistently had a quota utilization between 30% and 40%.
+TF quota has been consistent since 2012 at 0.582 mp, with quota utilization varying between 60% - 92% of the quota.

-By share category, monthly landings average between 2% to 25%, indicating a year round fishery for all categories (Appendix 5).
+By share category, monthly landings average between 2% to 17%, indicating a year round fishery for all categories (Appendix 5).
 Peak monthly landings for GG and RG typically occur in early spring from February through May.
-Both DWG and SWG landings peaked in late spring and summer between May and August.
-TF landings were generally greater in October.
+DWG, SWG and TF landings peaked in late spring and summer between May and August.
 All share categories saw increased landings in December, as participants seek to use allocation before it expires for the year.
 In 2020, landings were decreased in April and May as a result of the pandemic.